attamatti/leeds_tomo_tools/README.txt

 needs access to IMOD's alterheader and newstack commands to work writes the stacked tomogram and .rawtlt files in a separate directory named for the tomogram.

+If you use these programs to preprocess data used in publications plese cite them in your methods.
+Iadanza MG.
+Leeds tomography tools v1.0. https://github.com/leeds_tomo_tools.
+DOI: 10.5281/zenodo.3247523